return1/return1.at/content/pages/about.rst

 About
 #####

 My name is Dominique Lederer, and I have been a web developer since 1999/2000.
-Having worked for renowned corporate clients from the start (like Telekom Austria, Allianz, o2 or Red Bull), and after completing my studies at FH Technikum Wien (ICSS), I became self-employed in 2007, in order to offer my clients first-hand quality.
+Having worked for renowned corporate clients from the start (like Telekom Austria, Allianz, o2 or Red Bull), and after completing my studies at FH Technikum Wien (Information and Communication Systems and Services), I became self-employed in 2007, in order to offer my clients first-hand quality.

 Focusing on current and reliable technologies, I design, develop and maintain web applications.
 With constant education and training, I make sure to retain the cutting edge.

 .. raw:: html